Museum Website Accessibility

 Redesign

-The redesign uses more white space which is especially important for the users with disabilities.
-It has a two-column grid to reduce scrolling, making it easier for users with physical disabilities.
+The redesign introduces more white space and a two column grid layout to reduce scrolling and improve accessibility, particularly for users with physical disabilities.

 Interactivity of media